jdenen/jsos/README.md

 #=> "{\"foo\":\"bar\"}"
 ```

-Missing getter methods are created with an empty JSOS object as its value.
+A missing getter method is created with an empty JSOS object as its value.
 This allows you to chain methods to created nested JSON strings.

 ```ruby
 # nesting empty JSON objects